How a Federal Government Shutdown Impacts You and Your Family

 The National Cemetery Administration’s (NCA) burial, scheduling of burials, first notice of death, and headstone processing functions will continue.

 Regional offices may close during a government shutdown.
 The processing of new pension, education, or disability benefits may be delayed.
-Some regular operations, such as career counseling, transition assistance, and cemetery grounds maintenance, could also be impacted.
+Some regular operations, such as career counseling, transition assistance, and cemetery grounds maintenance, could be impacted.

 Will the IRS be able to issue tax refunds?